 A couple weeks ago, we shared a list of all the things you don’t need to do before selling your home.
 While that list can be helpful when prioritizing, it is still important to know that the home selling process isn’t necessarily a walk in the park.
 It will likely require completing a few important projects.
 And, whether it means sacrificing your time or money, it will also require your full commitment, or at least that of a dedicated and capable realtor.
+Let our team at Corken + Company help get your home ready for the real estate market.
 From Realtor.com, we have narrowed a list of tasks you should consider completing before putting that “for sale” sign on your lawn.

 1. Pick a real estate agent.

 At Corken + Company, we hope we have done this hardest part for you.
 By choosing Corken + Company to sell your home, you are choosing 20+ years of experience, a large and dedicated team with a diverse collection of skills, as well as concierge-style services that guide you seamlessly through what can be a complicated and tiresome process.
 That being said, we encourage you to do some research of your own as you would when making any important life decision.
 Interview multiple candidates and compare them.
 You should wholly trust your realtor and feel comfortable working closely with them for the next few months.

 As we forewarned in our previous post about projects not to tackle, this likely does not mean replacing your sod with grass or building a homemade porch swing.
 Instead, simple projects like planting flowers, putting a fresh coat of paint on your front door, or updating your outdoor sconce can go a long way towards giving your potential buyers a pretty proverbial cover by which to judge your book (you know they will anyway).
 Your realtor should be able to help you compile a list of things to accomplish that make the biggest difference for the smallest investment of time and money.